BolajiAyodeji/Blogposts/ck2cr59pe00l0p4s13oflo2z4.md

 ## How to Test a Pull Request Locally Before Merging.

-In this tutorial, I would show you how to check, test and make changes to a pull request before merging.

 So your repository got a new Pull Request?, You don't want to merge it before testing it out yourself locally on your machine.
-How do you go about it ?
+How do you go about it?

 The pull request is available on this git ref ``pull/{ID}/head`` which you can fetch using this, where ID is the pull request id.
+In this tutorial, I would show you how to check, test, and make changes to a pull request before merging.

 ## REQUIREMENTS